AdobeDocs/experience-manager-64.en/help/sites-classic-ui-authoring/dynamic-media-assets-delivering.md

 discoiquuid: 79d426a6-bad5-4f6d-a027-ca935576bcb9
 ---

-# Delivering Dynamic Media Assets{#delivering-dynamic-media-assets}
+# Delivering Dynamic Media assets{#delivering-dynamic-media-assets}

-How you can deliver your dynamic media assets - both video and images - depends on how your web site is implemented.
+How you can deliver your Dynamic Media assets &ndash; both video and images &ndash; depends on how your web site is implemented.

 With Dynamic Media you have several options: